 Scizor actually was Awesome, yet Impractical when it first debuted - it had a movepool that was mostly Normal-type moves that it didn't get STAB from.
 And then along came Gen IV which gave it X-Scissor, U-Turn and Bullet Punch, and the metallic mantis shot up to the top of the non-banned tiers.

 Even Better Sequel: When released, Gold and Silver were highly praised by gamers and critics alike for being an overall better game than the original games.
-Gold and Silver also introduced a number of mechanics that would become staples to the franchise as a whole: breeding, holding items, Day/Night cycles, protagonists of both sexes, special Poke Balls, rematches with trainers previously fought, and friendship evolution.
+Gold and Silver also introduced a number of mechanics that would become staples to the franchise as a whole: breeding, holding items, Day/Night cycles, hour-based schedules, protagonists of both sexesnote only in Crystal, special Poke Balls, rematches with trainers previously fought, and friendship evolution.

 Why does Red go away after you beat him?
 He whited/blacked out and ran to the nearest Pokémon Center, just like in his games.